CalebJohn/joplin-rich-markdown/README.md

 `pre.cm-rm-hr.CodeMirror-line`: Used to support drawing a horizontal rule [see here](https://github.com/CalebJohn/joplin-rich-markdown/blob/main/TIPS.md#horizontal-rule)

+`pre.cm-rm-blockquote.CodeMirror-line`: The line that contains a block quote

 If you have a suggestion for something you'd like to be able to customize.
 Just let me know and I'll see whats possible.

 This is disabled by default.